Blog • Published on:December 16, 2025 | Updated on:December 16, 2025 • 13 Min

 Choosing the wrong jurisdiction or relying on outdated assumptions can result in significant legal exposure.

-A non-extradition country is a jurisdiction that has no formal extradition treaty with the United States or has laws preventing automatic extradition.
+A non-extradition country is a jurisdiction that does not have a formal extradition treaty with another state, such as the United States.

 Written By